tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 ## Topic variable `_`

-The type I variable `_` is called a topic variable, this variable operates on anonymous functions and flow control blocks.
+The type II variable `_` is called a topic variable, this variable operates on anonymous functions and flow control blocks.
 The usage of a topic variable when calling an anonymous function implies the anonymous function takes a single argument whose parameter wasn't explicitly declared with `|...|` and hence